zpxsfhj/zmoss/README.md

-This is a computer a
+This is a Computing architecture : CPU + FPGA,it can be used in Edge Computing,artificial intelligence,etc.